 Due to their name, it's easy to believe that ladybugs are bugs.
 However, this is one of the facts about ladybugs that may surprise you.
-Ladybugs are not actually bugs; they’re beetles.
+Ladybugs are not actually bugs; they're a type of beetle.
 Therefore, the name lady beetle seems to be more befitting.

 Did you know that the ladybug has a lifespan of a year?
 This process starts with the ladybug laying a batch of yellow eggs.
 Typically, this will occur on branches close to food sources, like aphids.

 The eggs then hatch as larvae.
-This typically occurs within four to ten days, after which the ladybug larvae spend about three weeks feeding.
-Since they can’t travel far at a young age, the larvae feed on aphids nearby.
+This typically occurs within four to ten days, after which the ladybug larvae feed about three weeks.
+Since they can’t travel far at a young age, the larvae eat aphids nearby.

 After three weeks, the ladybug goes into the pupa stage.
 Here, they undergo an extreme transformation and develop into the ladybug as we know it.
 They emerge as adults from the pupa stage, which can take two weeks or less.
 The fully grown insect comes in different types or varieties.
 The adults live for about a year.